Faisalabad: Climate

+Faisalabad overlaps between a semi-arid climate and a humid subtropical climate.

 The weather in the city is monitored by the Pakistan Meteorological Department.
 The Pakistan Meteorological Department regularly provides forecasts, public warnings and rainfall information to farmers with the assistance of the National Agromet Centre.

 Average annual rainfall is approximately 650 mm.
-It is at its peak in July and August during monsoon season though western disturbances during winter months also bring considerable rainfall associated with hail.
+It is at its peak in July, August and September during the monsoon season though western disturbances during winter months also bring considerable rainfall associated with hail.
 Monsoon season which starts in July and ends in September brings heavy rain to the city causing flash flooding.
 If the monsoon currents interact with the western disturbance, then cloudburst can also occur.
-July is the wettest month of the year during which flooding is reported number of times.
+July is the wettest month of the year during which flooding is reported a number of times.
 Monsoon ends in September and then the dry period begins.
 October and November are the driest months with very little rainfall.
 During winter the weather usually remains cloudy associated with frequent fog.
 Record-breaking rainfall of 264.2 mm was recorded on 5 September 1961 by the Pakistan Meteorological Department.
 The temperature of the city has reached a summer maximum record temperature of 48.0 °C (118.4 °F), which was observed on 9 June 1947 and again on 26 May 2010.
 An extreme minimum temperature of −4.0 °C (24.8 °F) was recorded on 15 January 1978.
 The highest wind gust ever recorded in Faisalabad occurred during a severe dust-thunderstorm on 2 June 2000, when the maximum wind speed reached 151 kilometers per hour (94 mph).
 Apart from temperature and rainfall records, the winds in Faisalabad are generally light.
 The city lies in an area with low wind speeds.
 Westerly breeze dominates the afternoons, while the nights are calm.
 Southeast / easterly winds are common here during the monsoon season.
 Faisalabad, being in the plains, can experience severe thunderstorms and high wind gusts that can be damaging to its crops.